openhab/openhab-docs/installation/windows.md

 First, be sure to check that your system has the necessary [prerequisites]({{base}}/installation/index.html#prerequisites).

-Add the JAVA_HOME System Environment Variable in Windows: Navigate to `Control Panel\System and Security\System\Advanced system settings\Environment variables\System variables` and create a New System Variable based on your Java installation directory:
+Add the `JAVA_HOME` System Environment Variable in Windows:
+Navigate to :arrow_right: Control Panel :arrow_right: System and Security :arrow_right: System :arrow_right: Advanced system settings :arrow_right: Environment variables :arrow_right: System variables and create a New System Variable based on your Java installation directory:

 ![JAVA_HOME](http://imageshack.com/a/img921/5017/HZjFl6.png)